 ``I just shook everybody's hand but one,'' said Brodeur, who has led the Devils to three Stanley Cup championships.

 Avery had a monster series, scoring three goals and setting up two others, including Scott Gomez's tally late in the first period that gave the Rangers a 3-1 lead.

 Avery also frustrated the Devils and Brodeur with his antics near the crease, the most notable being his zany face-guarding incident in Game 3 with the Rangers holding a two-man advantage.

 Avery stood in front of Brodeur and waved his stick in front of the goaltender's face trying to block his view.
-He eventually scored but many hockey purists felt his antics showed poor sportsmanship.
+He eventually scored but the many hockey purists felt his antics showed not sportsmanship.